· · ·

 Out of all the destinations in Palawan, most people have the hardest time planning their Puerto Princesa itinerary.

-Puerto Princesa city is also the best place to arrange to visit the Puerto Princesa Subterranean River, a UNESCO World Heritage Site which stretches for 8.2 kilometres underground.
+Puerto Princesa city is also the best place to arrange a visit to the Puerto Princesa Underground River, Palawan’s only UNESCO World Heritage Site.

 Once you’ve finished reading my Puerto Princesa itinerary, which includes all of the best things to do in Puerto Princesa, you’re welcome to use my guide to island hopping in Palawan to plan the rest of your trip.